brerk/erb-tailwindcss-two-windows/README.md

 <br>

+This template implements tailwindcss v3.0 with the JIT compiler + a two windows setup plus all the benefits from ERB.

 <p>
   Electron React Boilerplate uses <a href="https://electron.atom.io/">Electron</a>, <a href="https://facebook.github.io/react/">React</a>, <a href="https://github.com/reactjs/react-router">React Router</a>, <a href="https://webpack.js.org/">Webpack</a> and <a href="https://www.npmjs.com/package/react-refresh">React Fast Refresh</a>.
 </p>